How much aerobic exercise do I need?

 - Playing doubles tennis

 Vigorous-intensity aerobic activity

 Vigorous-intensity aerobic activity causes your heart rate to increase significantly.
-You are breathing hard and fast, and you will find it difficult to hold a conversation with someone.
+Furthermore, you are breathing hard and fast, and you will find it difficult to hold a conversation with someone.
 These activities may vary in intensity between individuals depending on the effort put in and their fitness levels.